DennisseCannobbio/DennisseCannobbio/README.md

 - 👋 Hi, I’m @DennisseCannobbio
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning C# and Angular!
-- 📫 How to reach me: dennissecannobbio@gmail.com
+- 📫 How to reach me: Dennisse Cannobbio in LinkedIn!

 <!---
 DennisseCannobbio/DennisseCannobbio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.